Random motility regulation as a generic mechanism of community formation: Acknowledgments

 \section{Acknowledgments}

-The authors thank Victor Chardès and Peter Sollich for insightful discussions.
-AA acknowledges the support of ANR JCJC ``SIDECAR" ANR-23-CE30-0012-01.
-JT and AD acknowledge the support of ANR THEMA and MIT MISTI GSF grant.
-AD was funded by an IDEX fellowship and by a postdoctoral contract at the Biochemistry department of the University of Geneva.
+The authors thank Victor Chardès, Jeff Gore, Hyunseok Lee, Yizhou Liu, and Peter Sollich for insightful discussions.
+A.A. acknowledges the support of ANR JCJC “SIDECAR” Grant No. ANR-23-CE30-0012-01.
+J.T. and A.D. acknowledge the support of ANR THEMA through Grant No. ANR-20-CE30-0031 and MIT MISTI GSF grant.
+A.D. acknowledges funding from an IDEX doctoral fellowship and by the Swiss National Science Foundation through Grant No. 200020E$\_$219164.